11 Ways to Automate Customer Support Without Losing Personalisation

 By Reshma / In Product / December 23, 2020 / 7min read

 Gone are the days when people did not want to talk to chatbots.
-Earlier, people approached chatbots with a heavy dose of trepidation due to the concept of generic and one-size-fits-all solutions that a chatbot would throw at them readily.
+Chatbots are the best way to automate customer support.
+Earlier, people approached chatbots with a heavy dose of trepidation.
+Due to the concept of generic and one-size-fits-all solutions that a chatbot would throw at them readily.
 Also, those chatbots could never refer to the user name or understand their preferences which gave chatbots a whole host of reasons to lack personalisation.

 With AI and NLP constantly evolving, much has changed now.
 Users are delighted with self-service rather than relying on support agents to get things done.
 The underlying reason could be self-service as it is most often quick and easy than waiting on someone

 Striking a conversation, turning a visitor into a lead, helping them make buying decisions, and guiding your customers to carry out step by step processes, etc can all be automated.

 However, businesses are still concerned about losing personalisation as they introduce automation into their system.
 In this article, we will walk you through how you can automate your customer support without losing personalisation.
 At the end of this post, you will learn the use cases and know how to benefit from implementing them in your business.

 The first impression is the best impression.
 Every chatbot does greet its customers before starting to strike a conversation.
 But there is only a thin line of difference between the greeting and robotically saying a hi.
 Setting the first impression right is highly imperative from the get-go.
 For example, instead of just saying “Hi, I’m your bot” you could rather say “Hi John, I’m your support assistant, how may I help you?”

 Both the responses serve the same purpose but make a huge difference in conversion.
 This also helps in overcoming any negative connotations that the users could have about chatbots.